Athletics pound Darvish in rout of Rangers

 The host Athletics blew the matinee game open with a four-run fourth inning, highlighted by Coco Crisp’s three-run triple, and ended Darvish’s day in the sixth inning after the 25-year-old pitcher walked two of the first three batters he faced.

-The Rangers have now lost seven of their past nine games and are 18-21 since April 26.

-“It was walks that hurt Darvish, and we didn’t supply enough runs,” Texas manager Ron Washington said.

-Oakland took the lead in the first inning when Seth Smith hit a run-scoring single and then added another run when Crisp belted a homer off Darvish in the third inning to end an 0-for-16 slump.
+Oakland took the lead in the first inning when Seth Smith hit a run-scoring single and then added another run when Crisp belted a homer off Darvish in the third inning.

-“I didn’t know if (Crisp) was in a slump or not, but today he looked like an incredible hitter,” Darvish said.
-“He looked like our (Josh) Hamilton.”

-An Adrian Beltre single in the fourth scored Hamilton but that was the only run the normally potent Texas offense could generate.
+The Rangers answered one inning later when an Adrian Beltre single scored Josh Hamilton but that was the only run the normally potent Texas offense could generate.

 Brandon McCarthy, who picked up his fifth consecutive win after starting the season 0-3, allowed three hits, one run and struck out five batters in seven innings.